What is Large Language Model (LLM)?

 After that, LLMs undergo additional training through tuning, which includes prompt-tuning or fine-tuning to the specific activity that the programmer wants them to perform, such as translating text across languages or interpreting questions and producing answers.

 Generative AI generates original content like images, audio, video, or text on given proper prompts.
 However, LLMs are just a small part of Gen AI that corresponds to the text part.
-LLMs are trained to generate different kinds of text like poems, articles, essays, QnA, summarization, or translating from one language to another.
+LLMs are trained to generate different kinds of text like poems, articles, essays, QnA, video summarization, or translating from one language to another.

 Essentially, an